January 30, 1995: Apple Computer launches the Newton MessagePad 120, the first truly great device in an unfairly maligned product line.

 It even brought a proto-Siri feature, whereby you could ask questions like, “How do I [do a certain thing]?” (although not via voice recognition).
 The Newton would then guide you through the necessary steps.

 As I’ve mentioned multiple times in “Today in Apple history” posts, I’ve got a massive soft spot for Apple during the 1990s.
-Sure, if I was investing in Apple I would’ve hated it (unless I had the foresight to hold onto my shares).
-But it was a time when Apple was taking some massive risks and truly — to use a later phrase — “thinking different.”
+Sure, if I was investing in Apple at the time, I would’ve hated it (unless I had the foresight to hold onto my shares).
+But it was an era when Apple was taking some massive risks and truly — to use a later phrase — “thinking different.”
 It was a fun, albeit frustrating, period to be an Apple fan.

 The Newton MessagePad epitomized this.
 The first-gen device was ever-so-slightly crippled, so it never achieved the marketplace momentum it should have.
 A pre-internet device, it would have benefited immeasurably from connectivity.
 That is exactly what made the iPhone such a big hit years later.

-Do you remember the MessagePad 120?
+Do you remember the Newton MessagePad 120?
 Leave your comments below.